The rise of IoT and convergence can give you a competitive advantage, help you cut costs and save time, and provide data for better decision-making.

 As more devices are being installed in areas above the ceiling or on the wall, traditional connection methods need to change.
 Last year, TIA approved a topology known as “modular plug terminated link” (MPTL), or what we like to call “direct connect.”
 This allows the horizontal cable to be terminated on one end to an RJ45 plug that connects directly to a device.
 This simplifies installation time and costs, promotes safety, creates a cleaner appearance and supports plenum applications.

 Because many IoT devices are connecting above the ceiling for practicality and aesthetic purposes (think cameras, wireless access points and LED lighting fixtures, for example), the outlets, jacks and patch cords used in these applications must be plenum rated.
-Belden’s entire REVConnect Connectivity System line is UL 2043 rated for plenum spaces, giving you piece of mind that you’re using safe connectivity to connect any of your smart building devices, regardless of their location.
+Belden’s entire REVConnect Connectivity System line is UL 2043 rated for plenum spaces, giving you peace of mind that you’re using safe connectivity to connect any of your smart building devices, regardless of their location.

 The REVConnect Connectivity System: Belden’s Solution to Smart Buildings Challenges